cmatskas/dfedemo/ASP.NET_Core_workshop.md

 }
 ```

-Create the **View** to display the search results.
+Finally, we need to create the **View** to display the search results.

-In the **Views** folder, create the following folder structure: **Views -> Component -> AdvancedSearch**.
-Right click on the AdvancedSearch folder and add a new **View**.
+In the **Views** folder, create the following folder structure: **View -> Search -> Results**.
+Right click on the **Search** folder and add a new View.
+Use scaffolding to speed up the process.
 In the new dialog box, choose the following values:

-- ViewName: Default
+- ViewName: Results
 - Template: List
 - Model class: UserCase
 - DataContext class: DataDbContext

 Edit the generated view to give it the look and feel you wish.
+Also make sure to remove the CRUD operations you don't need.